gokulsg/inverse-face-recognition/README.md

 ### Running locally

-Clone this respository, download the required data from [here](https://www.floydhub.com/irhumshafkat/datasets/face-inversion-dataset/4), extract the contents to a folder `floyd/input/data` created inside the repository folder.
+Clone this respository, download the required data from [here](https://www.floydhub.com/irhumshafkat/datasets/face-inversion-dataset/4).
+As of right now, all instances of `floyd/input/data` will need to be replaced with your extraction directory.

+#### Required libraries

 ## Data